Arrival at Kathmandu airport and transfer to the hotel. Stay overnight at hotel accommodation in Kathmandu

-The journey on day one starts with a drive from Kathmandu to Pokhara (914m.) for about seven hours.This drive will take most of our morning time, leaving much of the afternoon to get a warming glimpse of Pokhara Valley and fall in love with its ethereal beauty.
-At the end of the day, we stay overnight at lodge.
+On the first day, we drive from Kathmandu to Pokhara (914m.) that takes about seven hours.This drive will take most of our morning time, leaving much of the afternoon to get a warming glimpse of Pokhara Valley and fall in love with its ethereal beauty.
+At the end of the day, we stay overnight in lodge.

 The fourth day starts with a five and a half hour trek from Ghorepani to Poon Hill (3180m.) and then to Tadapani (2675m.).Early morning hike to Poon Hill (3232m.) to enjoy the superb sunrise over Mt.
 Dhaulagiri (8167m.), Tukuche Peak (6920m.), Nilgiri (6940m.), Varaha Shikhar (7847m.), Mt.
 Annapurna I (8091m.), Annapurna South (7219m.), Annapurna III (7855m.), Machhapuchhare (6993m.), Annapurna IV (7525m.), Annapurna II (7937m.), Lamjung Himal (6931m.) and other numerous snowcapped mountain peaks.
 After breakfast trek from Ghorepani to Tadapani (2650 m.).
 At the end of the day, we stay overnight at lodge